-A study in 2019 estimated that there were between 7,000 and 19,000 tonnes from tyres, 1,500-2,900 tonnes from plastic pellets (nurdles) and 1,400-3,700 tonnes from paints on roads and building entering UK rivers and seas each year.
+A study in 20194 estimated that there were between 7,000 and 19,000 tonnes from tyres, 1,500-2,900 tonnes from clothing, 2,000-5,900 tonnes from plastic pellets (nurdles) and 1,400-3,700 tonnes from paints on roads and building entering UK rivers and seas each year.
 This does not include the microplastics from degrading plastic already in the sea.
 There are plenty to be found on the beaches around the AONB.
 These were found on Cove beach at Silverdale.
 They are a real draw for birds who see them as berries and snail eggs etc. Can you spot the real seeds, tellin shells and snail shells?